thedatashaman/thedatashaman/README.md

 # Hi there, I'm Dhaman Sehdev = The Data Shaman! 👋

 ## 🚀 About Me
 I am an experienced Data Solutions Architect and Engineer with a passion for data-driven decision-making.
-With a diverse background in data warehousing, business intelligence, and cloud infrastructure, I've led and contributed to projects across various industries.
+With a diverse background in AI/ML, Data Architecture, data warehousing, business intelligence, and cloud infrastructure, I've led and contributed to projects across various industries.

 ### 💼 Professional Experience
 - **Lead Data Engineer at Brivo**